LEAD Action News

 Australian Refined Alloys Pty Ltd

-ARA operates two lead acid battery recycling facilities in Australia, located at Alexandria in Sydney and Laverton in Melbourne.
-Nyrstar is the operating partner.
-Australian Refined Alloys Pty Ltd (ARA)]
+ARA operates one lead acid battery recycling facility in Australia, located at Alexandria in Sydney.

 (Previously a joint venture agent for Simsmetal Ltd. and Pasminco Metals (BHAS) Pty.
 Ltd.)